feranmi-oj/Web3_auction_nft/README.md

 To start bidding on artwork, any user can convert dollars into FeroToken.
 10 $ equals 1 Ferotoken.
 At the end of an auction, the database will receive and save all information about the auction and the winner.

+### Installation:
+To be able to see the platform you need to:
+- download the code and open it in a development environment
+- then open a virtual environment and thanks to the requirements.txt file you can install all the necessary packages for the project